jeffTheItGuy/chainmesh/docs/operators/security.md

 - [ ] Domain uses valid TLS certificate (Let's Encrypt or custom)
 - [ ] Security headers are set (CSP, HSTS, X-Frame-Options)
 - [ ] Prometheus metrics endpoint is not publicly exposed (or is authenticated)
+- [ ] Audit logging is enabled and monitored

 ---